Awards

 Method:

-1. Heat oven to 180 degrees.
+- Heat oven to 180 degrees.
 Crush the Biscotti into fine crumbs.
-I put the biscotti into a plastic bag and crushed it with a rolling pin (as I had to pick the raisins out and didn't want to blend them in).
+I put the biscotti into a plastic bag and crushed them with a rolling pin.
 You can just use a food processor.

-2. In a medium saucepan, heat the 5 tablespoons of butter over a low heat.
-Once the butter has melted, turn off the heat and add the Biscotti and stir to coat all the crumbs.
+- In a medium saucepan, heat 5 tablespoons of butter over a low heat.
+Once the butter has melted, turn off the heat and add the Biscotti and stir well to coat the crumbs.

-3. Put the crumbs into the tart pan and press down to mould the shape of a tart.
+- Put the crumbs into the tart pan and press down to mould the shape of the base.
 Put the tart pans into the oven and bake for about 10 minutes.
 Remove the pans from the oven.
-The crumb mixture would have risen a bit in the heat so press it down with the back of a spoon.
+The crumb mixture would have risen a bit in the heat so press it down again with the back of a spoon.
 Set aside to cool completely and then refrigerate while you make the mousse.

-5. Combine the Butter and Chocolate Buds in a metal bowl on top of a double boiler on the stove.
+- Combine the butter and chocolate chips in a metal bowl on top of a double boiler on the stove.
 Heat gently and stir.
 Add 1 tbs of water.
-Keep stirring until the chocolate has melted and is a thick liquid.
+Keep stirring until the chocolate has melted.

-8. With a wooden spoon stir half the egg whites into chocolate gently but not completely.
+- Using a wooden spoon, fold half the egg whites into the chocolate gently but not completely.
 Next, fold in half the cream and then add the remaining egg whites.
 Fold again and then add in the remaining cream and fold gently several times until you have a sort of liquid mousse.

 ummm....Waiter, there is a raisin in my...topless tart!